-Also, many higher-end outdoor apparel and gear manufacturers offer expansive warranties that cover repairs and replacements for years.
+Also, many higher-end outdoor apparel and gear manufacturers offer comprehensive warranties that cover repairs and replacements for years.
 Patagonia’s Ironclad Guarantee is virtually limitless, though there’s a small fee for repairs, and Duluth Trading Company offers dissatisfied customers no-questions-asked refunds.

-1. Consider Buying Used or Discontinued
+1. Buy Used or Discontinued

 2. Utilize Hand-Me-Downs Whenever Possible

 It’s not as difficult as it sounds.
-Without really trying, my wife and I have amassed for free an ample inventory of used camping equipment, from sleeping bags and tents to a handful of tarps, plus a heavily used outdoor backpack that somehow continues to hold up.
+Without really trying, my wife and I have amassed an ample free inventory of used camping equipment, from sleeping bags and tents to a handful of tarps, plus a heavily used outdoor backpack that somehow continues to hold up.
 On basic car camping trips and day hikes that don’t involve extreme weather or terrain, this gear more than suffices.

 4. Hunt for Clearance Sales

 Retailer- or manufacturer-specific clearance sales can happen at any time of year, including the warm season.
 Check the outdoor gear and apparel sites when you’re in the market for a new piece of gear or clothing.
 It makes for an effective, if not lightning-quick, price comparison.

 If you have time and don’t have to go too far out of your way, visit major retailers — or retail clusters, such as the closest mall or downtown shopping district — in person to browse deeply discounted products.

 And always take advantage of the situation if you’re going to be in the area for another reason.
 For example, my wife and I would never drive 50 miles out of our way to visit Cabela’s in person, but we pass one on the highway when we visit her hometown.